warncke/immutable-access-control/README.md

 Access control rules for models can be specified by model, action, state, and scope.

-Actions include create, delete, list, read, update, chown (change ownership), and any custom actions defined on the model.
+Actions include create, delete, list, read, update, chown (change ownership).

-States are defined by whether or not actions have been performed and correspond to `isProperties` (eg. isDeleted) on the model.
-When specifying rules the `is` should not be included and the state should be lower case.
+Access to deleted records is denied by default and must be specifically allowed.

 The scope of a rule can be `own` or `any`. `own` rules apply only to records owned by the session. `any` rules apply to all records no matter who owns them.